Windows Embedded Industry: Windows Embedded POSReady 2009

 Windows Embedded POSReady 2009 offers more features over Windows Embedded for Point of Service such as Full Localization, Internet Explorer 7 and XPS support if .NET Framework 3.5 or higher is installed.
 This edition was released on December 9, 2008, exactly seven months after its Windows XP SP3 counterpart was launched on May 6, 2008.
-Prior to XP's end of support, some Windows XP users have reported that the Regedit tool on their operating system can be used to 'trick' Windows Update into accepting updates targeting POSReady 2009.
+Prior to XP's end of support, some Windows XP users have reported that editing the registry on their operating system can 'trick' Windows Update into accepting updates targeting POSReady 2009.
 POSReady 2009 is also notable as being the last XP derived operating system to receive official support from Microsoft.
 Starting in 2017, Microsoft announced end of support for POSReady 2009.
-Mainstream support for Windows Embedded POSReady 2009—the last supported edition of Windows based on Windows XP—ended on April 8, 2014, and extended support ended on April 9, 2019, marking the final end of the Windows XP codebase after 17 years, 7 months, and 16 days.
+Mainstream support for Windows Embedded POSReady 2009—the last supported edition of Windows based on Windows XP—ended on April 8, 2014, and extended support ended on April 9, 2019, marking the overall end of all security updates for the Windows XP codebase after almost 18 years.

 Windows Embedded POSReady 7

 Windows Embedded POSReady 7, which is based on Windows 7 with SP1, was released on July 1, 2011, nearly two years after Windows 7 debuted.
 It is the last supported edition of Windows based on Windows 7 to receive official support from Microsoft.
 Mainstream support for Windows Embedded POSReady 7 ended on October 11, 2016 and extended support ended on October 12, 2021.
-That date marked the final end of extended support for the Windows 7 codebase after 12 years, 2 months and 20 days.
-Windows Embedded POSReady 7 is eligible for the paid Extended Security Updates (ESU) program (free for Azure Virtual Desktop users).
-This service is available via OEMs, in yearly installments.
-Security updates are available for the operating system until at most October 8, 2024.
-This will mark the final end of Extended Security Updates support, including all security updates for the Windows 7 codebase after 15 years, 2 months, and 17 days.
-In addition, this will mark the final end of all support for the Windows Embedded Industry subfamily.
+That date marked the final end of extended support for the Windows 7 codebase after more than 12 years.
+Windows Embedded POSReady 7 was eligible for the paid Extended Security Updates (ESU) program.
+This service was available via OEMs, in yearly installments.
+Security updates were available for the operating system until October 8, 2024.
+This marked the final end of IA-32 updates on the Windows NT 6.1 product line after more than 15 years, as well as marking the final end of all support for the Windows Embedded Industry subfamily after more than 19 years.

 Windows Embedded 8 Industry

 Based on Windows 8, Windows Embedded 8 Industry was released on April 2, 2013 and is available in Pro, Pro Retail, and Enterprise editions.
 The Pro and Pro Retail editions are only available pre-installed on OEM devices, while the Enterprise edition is available through the volume licensing channel only.
 The Pro Retail edition adds a few extra features for use in retail environments, while the Enterprise edition provides embedded-specific features designed to integrate seamlessly with Windows 8 Enterprise.
 Alaska Airlines uses Windows Embedded 8 Industry in-flight entertainment devices.
-Unsupported as of January 12, 2016; users must install Windows Embedded 8.1 Industry in order to continue receiving updates and support.
+It is unsupported as of January 12, 2016.